Mdhesari/solid-principles/readme.md

 ## Solid Programming principles (uncle Bob)

+* Version 2 is just only code for practice and won't work in reality if you run it on the server

 In this project I practice solid programming principles, introduced by uncle bob

 SOLID refers to :